diablodale/dp.docs/docs/_max/attributes/colormap.md

 ---

 Color image output in choice of pixel format on the second outlet.
 Values `4 or rgb` and `5 or rgba` are often useful when sending color information to OpenGL.
+This pixel format combined with [`@colortype`](colortype.md) together define the exact memory layout of color data.

 > :memo: Plugin versions v1.3.20210429 and newer support using value names like `rgb` and `argb`.